umaimehm/Intro_to_AI_2021/Lab1/README.md

 **A: Yes**

+If you are new to jupyter notebook and pandas [this youtube video][jupyter-tutorial] will be usefull.
 [This site][pandas-tutorial] cover many important aspects of pandas, and I use it often as a refrence.

 **Q: Will a solution be provided?**